-#11 – Billy Taylor: Taylor was a three time All Big Ten selection at Michigan.
+#11 – Billy Taylor: Taylor was a three-time All-Big Ten selection at Michigan.
 He finished his career with 3,165 yards rushing, which ranks 8th on the All Time list at Michigan.
 As a sophomore Taylor gained 864 yards rushing and scored 7 touchdowns.
-Playing at Iowa his sophomore season he tallied 225 yards rushing and 2 TDs.
-In his junior season he totaled 911 yards rushing and 10 TDs.
+Playing at Iowa his sophomore season he tallied 225 yards rushing and two touchdowns.
+In his junior season he totaled 911 yards rushing and 10 touchdowns.
 During his junior season Taylor topped the 150 yard rushing mark three times (152, 153, 189).
 His finest season was his senior season when he rushed for 1,297 yards and 13 touchdowns.
 In a game against Indiana his senior season he gained 172 yards rushing on just 11 carries.
 In the final moments of the Ohio State game that year he scored the game winning touchdown to cap Michigan’s perfect regular season.

 #11 – Gordon Bell: Bell rushed for 464 yards as a sophomore.
 Bell shared the running back duties in his junior season with Rob Lytle.
 Evn though he only started 3 games that year Bell still gained 1,048 yards rushing and scored 11 touchdowns.
 As a senior Bell rushed for 1,390 yards and 13 TDs.